ASD 2020 Objectives (updated 7-01)

-Due to the evolving situation with COVID-19, along with recommendations from the CDC and the city of Washington DC, the Alliance for Space Development has decided to postpone this year’s March Storm event (which had been scheduled for March 15-19 in Washington DC).
-We are assessing our options for advocacy events this year as we continue monitoring the development.
+For the first time ever, the Alliance for Space Development is taking our critical advocacy to the virtual domain!
+Due to the evolving situation with COVID-19, along with recommendations from the CDC and the city of Washington DC, the Alliance for Space Development has decided to cancel this year’s March Storm event (which had been scheduled for March 15-19 in Washington DC) and instead move to virtual meetings for the remainder of the year.

 Please direct any questions or comments to Executive Coordinator Ian Burrell at email@example.com.

-March Storm is the premiere citizen-run space advocacy event of the year.
-From March 15th – 19th, join fellow space enthusiasts from around the country to advocate for the 2020 Citizens’ Space Agenda.
+The 2020 Virtual Advocacy Event will be the premier advocacy event for pro-space enthusiasts and industry workers.
+Throughout the Summer and Fall, join fellow space enthusiasts from around the country to advocate for the 2020 Citizens’ Space Agenda through video calls and teleconferences.
 Developed by the Alliance for Space Development, our policy points were developed by our member organizations including the National Space Society, Space Frontier Foundation, Students for the Exploration and Development of Space, and many others.
 This year, the Alliance will advocate for three policy points:

-- Support planetary defense by funding NASA’s NEOSM mission.
+- Support planetary defense by fully funding NEOSM.

-- Start developing and demonstrating Space Solar Power (SSP).
+- Start developing and demonstrating Space Solar Power.

 The first of these points are a continuation of our previous efforts, which have made great strides in the past year.
 With NASA’s new focus on planetary defense from the public’s interest, the previously advocated NEOCAM mission has been moved to a new mission called NEOSM.
 This could likely be the year we see full funding of this mission and a success on our part.
 Similar to last year, we will also continue our campaign to make space development and settlement part of these agencies’ missions.